philipmorrisintl/RPackUtils/README.md

 *  Mirror past and current *Bioconductor* versions
 *  Artifactory support

 It is still under development.
-Currently refactoring to support different source providers for R packages.

 ## Requirements